brentvollebregt/multi-clipboard/README.md

 ## Notes
 I have included RunGUI.vbs to be attached to a hot key so the GUI can easily be opened.

-## Current Issues/Bugs
-* When cutting files and switching clipboards, files will only be copied when clipboards are swapped back and pasted.